leozheng829/SmartCityTransitAnalytics/technical documents/map_implementation.md

 ### Automatic View Adjustment

-The map automatically adjusts to show all active buses:
+The map automatically adjusts to show all active buses, implemented in `static/js/dashboard.js`:

 ```javascript
 // Create a feature group for buses within Atlanta bounds